-The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint a locum Consultant Gastroenterologist or Hepatologist to join the department of Gastroenterology and Hepatology.
+The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint a Consultant Gastroenterologist to join the department of Gastroenterology and Hepatology.
 The new appointee will be predominantly based at the Royal Devon and Exeter Hospital but with some clinical sessions at our Northern site in Barnstaple.
-This post will be a fixed-term post covering a 12 month sabbatical period.